erewhon/trendy/README.md

 # Trendy

 WARNING: the below is very raw.
 Not really for public consumption until I have some time to clean things up.
+(I wrote the original a few years ago in a combination of R and Ruby.
+I'm going to write a couple of new implementations in a single language, which hopefully should make it more straightforward to use.)

 ## Fashionable, yet trendy